 ‘Best practice’ within the adventure activity tourism sector would suggest regular engagement with a technical advisor/consultant to support the provider’s assessment of risks, identification of the safety measures needed and management arrangements to give effect to these measures, and that they are all based on sound knowledge of hazards and on accepted good practice as to what is reasonably practicable to ensure the safety of participants.

-There are seven active and current Technical Consultants within Wales that Visit Wales and WATO have identified to fulfil the audit requirements.
+There are seven active and current Technical Consultants within Wales that Visit Wales and Wales Adventure Tourism Organisation (WATO) have identified to fulfil the audit requirements.
 They will carry out an audit, in line with the Visit Wales Standards of Practice and submit a report, as requested by Visit Wales.
 The cost of engagement with a Technical Consultant is £250 plus expenses.

 The identified Technical Consultants are:

-Pan Wales - for all Cycling & Mountain Bike Providers:
+Pan Wales - for all cycling and mountain bike providers:

 A Technical Consultant, Expert or Advisor will generally have to satisfy each of the following criteria: